 Long-term Care Quality

-The final category we assessed was this nursing home's poorest category.
-Nevertheless, even in its weakest link we still awarded it a decent grade of C in our long-term care category.
-In the area of long-term care, we focus on the amount of care provided by a facility, rather than more healthcare-oriented services.
-After considering the amount of care provided by aids and other staff, we then analyzed the nursing home's vaccination record.
-This nursing home vaccinated 100 percent of its residents for pneumonia, which is higher than the average nursing home.
-This nursing home was able to keep its patients out of the hospital.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.
+The final category we scored is long-term care.
+This facility was awarded an above average long-term care score this year, with a grade of B-.
+Even though this wasn't as impressive as many of its other category grades, this is still a respectable rating for this category.
+In crafting our long-term care grades, we assess the facility's ability to maintain its permanent residents' health and quality of life.
+Once we looked at the amount of care provided by nurses and other staff, we then looked at the nursing home's vaccination data.
+This nursing home vaccinated 100 percent of its patients for pneumonia, which is better than the average nursing home.
+This facility also excelled at keeping its residents out of the hospital.
+In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Chelsea Retirement Community, 5.44% of Patients had Pressure Ulcers